Z-JiuRi/CCPG/README.md

 # CCPG

-This repository contains the official implementation of **CCPG** for conditional LoRA parameter generation with diffusion transformers.
+This repository contains the official implementation of **CCPG** for paper 《Fast Cross-Scenario Adaptation of CSI Models via Channel Conditional Parameter Generation》.

 ## Overview